weight loss glp1 facts

 Medication Alone Isn’t the Answer

 It’s essential to remember that no medication, including GLP-1s, is a magic bullet.
 While these injections can significantly boost weight loss and improve health outcomes, they work best when combined with lifestyle changes.
 A plant-based, whole-food diet that’s low in processed foods and refined carbs is still the gold standard for long-term health.
-No pill can replace the benefits of a healthy lifestyle.
-That includes a multivitamin, which as I recently wrote is a waste of money.
+The key is fiber!
+For example, two tablespoons a day of ground flaxseed has 4 grams of fiber and is considered the fundamental pillar of the “daily dozen” healthy foods by my favorite nutrition expert, Dr Michael Greger.
+You can buy a big bag of organic ground flaxseed on Amazon for 20 bucks and it’ll last for months.

 If you’re interested in GLP-1 medications, it’s crucial to pair them with healthier eating habits and exercise.
 These injections are an incredible tool, but they’re most effective when used in combination with a sustainable, balanced lifestyle.